 Students should consult their academic advisor and their transfer institution for assistance with course selection.
 There are certain requirements that must be met.
 These include the following:

-• Within the Natural Sciences area, 8 hours are required.
-Students who take BIO 111, CHM 151, PHY 151, or PHY 251 are required to take the second course of that prefix (BIO 112, CHM 152, PHY 152, or PHY 252) to satisfy the UGETC science requirement.
+- Within the Natural Sciences area, 8 hours are required.
+Students who take BIO 111, CHM 151, PHY 151 are required to take the second course of that prefix (BIO 112, CHM 152, PHY 152) to satisfy the UGETC science requirement.

 Students must meet the prerequisites to take certain courses.
 Developmental Studies courses are available for those who need them.

 The general education/elective courses can be selected from any of the UGETC courses or from the following list of courses:

 |ACC 120 Prin of Financial Acct||ACC 121 Prin of Managerial Acct|

 |BIO 112 General Biology II||BIO 163 Basic Anat & Physiology|

 |BIO 168 Anatomy and Physiology I||BUS 110 Introduction to Business|

 |BUS 115 Business Law I||BUS 137 Principles of Management|